kaizheng28/openwrt-m3/README.md

+### OpenWRT for M3

+This is an openwrt fork for the UCSD M3 project.
+The modified OS provides support for Mikrotik wAP 60Gx3 router.
+A python server file is also provided to control the 60GHz wil6210 firmware.

 This is not an official openwrt branch.
-Please do not contact the Kai Zheng (kaizheng28@gmail.com) if you have any questions.
+Please contact the Kai Zheng (kaizheng28@gmail.com) if you have any questions.

-### Requirements
+### Flashing the Mikrotik router with OpenWRT-m3
+The compiled OpenWRT Image can be found in ...
+TO BE UPDATED LATER.

+### Compilation Requirement and Procedure

+To modify and re-compile OpenWRT, see the following procedure.

 You need the following tools to compile OpenWrt, the package names vary between distributions.
 A complete list with distribution specific packages is found in